How to get into Tibet?

-Lhasa - Shigatse - Lhatse - Tingri - Nylam: the Friendship highway is basically in good conditions year around.
+Lhasa - Shigatse - Lhatse - Tingri - Nylam: the Friendship highway is basically in good condition year around.
 But from December to February, the thawed road could make some trouble.
-Try to avoid August - landslide could happen in the rainy season.
+Try to avoid August - landslides could happen in the rainy season.

 Eastern Tibet: Don't go to this area in July or August (the rainy season) because the rain could ruin the road, and make terrible landslides.
 In winter, the road could be frozen.

-Northern Tibet: With the average altitude of 4,500m, this area offers very limited time for tourists.
+Northern Tibet: With an average altitude of 4,500m, this area offers very limited time for tourists.
 Summer (July to August) is the prime time to enjoy the great plain in northern Tibet.

-Do I need double/multi-entry visa if I come to Tibet from China mainland and return China mainland after the trip?
+Do I need a double/multi-entry visa if I come to Tibet from China mainland and return to China mainland after the trip?

 No, because Tibet is a part of China, if enter Tibet from other cities in China mainland and after the trip in Tibet, get back to China mainland again, only a single entry visa is required.